einpraegsam/playground/readme.md

 # TYPO3 instance for your training session

-Welcome to your individual training for extension development in TYPO3
+Welcome to the group training for extension development in TYPO3
+2017-08-02 Rosenheim at in2code.de

 ## Contact